the BEST tools TO HELP YOU MANAGE AND REDEEM YOUR MILES AND POINTS

 roame.travel: This award flight tool is fairly new and very user friendly.
 You can search for flights by specific dates and I like that they have a free version and a monthly subscription option so you don’t have to commit before you try it.

-awardtool: This award search tool is for flights and hotels. it has a paid version at just $11/month
+awardtool: This award search tool is for flights and hotels.
+I like that you can enter multiple departure and arrival cities for one search - that’s big timesaver.
+It has a free version and a paid version for just $11/month

 Seatspy: free searches for economy flights only.
 On this award flight tool, you search by airline, rather than by points program.
 Free trial available and premium subscriptions start at $3.32/month